zcdong/Devguide/book/hardware-pi2.md

 You can run PX4 builds directly on the Pi if you desire.
 This is the *native* build.
 The other option is to run builds on a development computer which cross-compiles for the Pi, and pushes the PX4 executable binary directly to the Pi.
 This is the *cross-compiler* build, and the recommended one for developers due to speed of deployment and ease of use.
 For cross-compiling setups, you can skip this step.

-The below installation script will automatically update the native build system to that required by PX4.
+The below installation script will automatically update the native build system on the Pi to that required by PX4.
+Run these commands on the Pi itself!

-<div class="host-code"></div>

 ```sh
 git clone https://github.com/pixhawk/rpi_toolchain.git